selmain/stat2120-cheat-sheet/2120pythoncs.md

 pd.read_excel(r"filepath")
 ```

 Replace `filepath` with the filepath to the dataset.
-Make sure to keep the `r` in front of the string - this is a special type of strings that will not use special characters and thus will read your entire file path literally (this prevents a lot of filepath issues).
+Make sure to keep the `r` in front of the string - this is a special type of strings that will not use special characters and thus will read your entire file path "literally" (this prevents a lot of filepath issues).

 ### Printing
 ```python
 print("text")
 ```

-**Tip**: You will often print statements with non-text variables mixed in with the text in this course.
+**Tip**: You will often print statements with non-text variables mixed in with the text ("strings") in this course.
 In order to simplify the task, try f-strings:

 ```python
 answer = 41